 In many cases, filing for Chapter 7 bankruptcy can delay the foreclosure by a matter of months.
 Or, if you want to save your home, filing for Chapter 13 bankruptcy might be the answer.
 To find out about the options available to you, speak with a local bankruptcy attorney.

-In a foreclosure, the borrower's total mortgage debt sometimes exceeds the foreclosure sale price.
+The borrower's total mortgage debt sometimes exceeds the foreclosure sale price in a foreclosure.
 The difference between the total debt and the sale price is called a "deficiency."
 For example, say the total debt owed is $400,000, but the home sells for $350,000 at the foreclosure sale.
 The deficiency is $50,000.

 In some states, the lender can seek a personal judgment against the debtor to recover the deficiency.
 Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $50,000—from the borrower.